Parents’ Guide to Supporting the College Admissions Process

 Sometimes parents also micro-manage their student’s extracurricular activities.
 While there is a role for parents to encourage their students to explore interests and find opportunities, this sometimes tips over into parents curating a list of activities and projects they think their student should do.
 Again, admissions officers are experts at figuring out when students are truly passionate about their extracurricular activities, and when they’ve been forced into extracurricular involvement.

 Finally, parents sometimes don’t seek professional help with college applications soon enough.
+Delaying professional college admissions counseling services can limit application success if started too late.
 Once the student is in their senior year, if they haven’t made significant progress with their college list and application essays, it’s time to enlist the help of a college counselor or a college essay coach.
 There’s still time to create a strong application package, but it may require professional assistance to make the best use of the remaining time before applications are due.

-Working with a professional college counselor benefits your student and family in several ways.
+Working with professional college admissions counseling services benefits your student and family in several ways.

 College counselors offer personalized 1-on-1 college admissions guidance and feedback on the college list and college essays.
 This guidance is tailored to your student’s academic and extracurricular profile, their major and career interests, and their desired college setting.